stucki/typo3-charset-converter/README.rst

 What does it do?
 ----------------

-This is a script to convert MySQL tables from Latin1 to UTF-8 without actually converting the contents.
+This is a script to convert MySQL tables from Latin1 to UTF-8.

-It will change the character set definition in the schema of your tables, while the contents remain the same.
+Other than most converter scripts, it allows to change the character set definition in the schema of your tables, while the contents remain the same.
 This very special action is often needed for TYPO3 sites which have been writing UTF-8 content into Latin1 tables for some time.

+If needed, it can of course also convert everything, including content.

 Why is this needed?
 -------------------

-When converting a table whose fields are declared as Latin1, MySQL will always automatically convert the contents of the table as well.
+When converting a table from one character set to another one, MySQL will always automatically convert the contents of the table as well.
-In a perfect setup, this is of course a correct behaviour.
-Why would you want to break your table definitions?
+Under normal conditions, this is of course a correct behaviour and should not be circumvented.

 The magic of this script is only needed when the schema of a table IS already broken.

-Let's make an example:
+Example:

 * The columns of a table are declared as Latin1 according to the schema definition.
-* But the content is actually UTF-8 because TYPO3 had been writing UTF-8 content into this database.
+* But the content is actually UTF-8 because TYPO3 was writing UTF-8 content into this database.
 * Now if you convert this table to UTF-8, the result will be double-UTF-8-encoded content.
 * There is no way to make MySQL convert the table definition without converting the content at the same time.